-Anytime a parent moves (changes address) within Houston County and the move causes a change in the school zone during the school year, the parent must go to Central Registration and show two proofs of address for the new residence (one must be a mortgage statement or lease agreement).
-If the new address remains in the current school zone, the parent will need to take proof of residence (two proofs of address and one has to be a mortgage or lease agreement) to the school so the address can be updated.
+Anytime a parent moves (changes address) within Houston County during the school year, the parent must go to Central Registration and show two proofs of address for the new residence (one must be a mortgage statement or lease agreement).
 A service disconnection notice from the previous address may be required.
-See additional information in the section labeled ATTENDANCE ZONE REGULATIONS.